-Moreover, the OECD series of reports on "Measuring distortions in international markets", published in January 2019 (aluminum value chain), December 2019 (semiconductor value chain), and May 2021 (below-market finance), indicate the relationship between distortion of conditions of competition and the large amount of government support in the manner of below-market borrowings and equity in various industries, including aluminum, solar PV and semiconductors in China and other countries.
+The issue of China's industrial subsidies has also been highlighted in the OECD reports.
+For example, the OECD series of reports on "Measuring distortions in international markets", published in January 2019 (aluminum value chain), December 2019 (semiconductor value chain), and May 2021 (below-market finance), indicate the relationship between distortion of conditions of competition and the large amount of government support in the manner of below-market borrowings and equity in various industries, including aluminum, solar PV and semiconductors in China and other countries.

 Furthermore, the OECD series of reports on "Government support in industrial sectors" and "Government support and state enterprises in industrial sectors" published in April 2023 also show i) that industrial firms based in China receive disproportionately more support overall than firms based in OECD members and other non-OECD members such as India, Thailand, and Malaysia; ii) that state-owned enterprises play an important role as recipients as well as providers of subsidies; iii) that disclosure of information regarding government support and government ownership is limited and that the investment by China's government guidance funds aggravates this problem.
+Additionally, the OECD report from June 2024 (Quantifying the Role of State-Owned Enterprises in Industrial Subsidies) points out features distinguishing China's government guidance funds from other government guidance funds.
+It highlights that the control of Chinese authorities over investment decisions made by government guidance funds remains significant, and there is a notable lack of transparency not only regarding the structure and ownership of the investment entities but also concerning investment criteria, investment records, and performance.

 In the light of this situation, Japan has held several discussions with the government of China to solve the issue.
-For instance, at the regular vice-minister-level consultation between METI and the Chinese Ministry of Commerce in December 2019 and the Japan-China Economic Partnership Consultation in November 2021, headed by Senior Deputy Minister for Foreign Affairs and attended by representatives of METI as well as other relevant ministries and agencies, Japan requested that China improve transparency of its subsidy policies for each industry.
+For instance, the Japan-China Economic Partnership Consultation in February 2023 (a vice-minister-level consultation with China's Ministry of Commerce, with the Japanese delegation led by Vice-Minister for Foreign Affairs and attended by representatives of METI and other relevant ministries), and the Japan-China High-Level Economic Dialogue in March 2025 (Japan was led by the Minister for Foreign Affairs and including representatives from the METI and other relevant ministries, while China was led by the Minister of Foreign Affairs with representatives from the Ministry of Commerce and other relevant ministries).